Wimbledon 2025 commentators and presenters: BBC line-up including Clare Balding and John McEnroe

 Carlos Alcaraz is eyeing a third consecutive title in SW19, and is also looking to become the second player to win Roland Garros, Queen’s and Wimbledon in the same year.
 World No 1 Jannik Sinner and British No 1 Jack Draper are the other favourites in the men’s draw.

-World No 1 Aryna Sabalenka is the favourite for the women’s title, with 2022 champion Elena Rybakina and French Open winner Coco Gauff also leading contenders.
+World No 1 Aryna Sabalenka is the favourite for the women’s title, with 2022 champion Elena Rybakina a leading contender after French Open winner Coco Gauff was beaten in round one.
 Czech player Barbora Krejcikova is the defending champion.
 Emma Raducanu, who missed out on a seeding, leads the British contingent in the women’s draw, having overtaken Katie Boulter as British No 1 recently.

 Clare Balding is the lead presenter for the third year running.
 John McEnroe will return as a pundit but Nick Kyrgios, an addition last year, will not return.